c-sp/age/src/README.md

     though).
 1. **Avoid `std::int_fast##_t`** since AGE is
     [not explicitly tested for that](https://stackoverflow.com/a/36161722).
-    Allocating memory for these types might trigger more memory to be allocated than actually required
+    Additionally, allocating memory for these types might trigger more memory to be allocated than actually required
     (which in turn might cause more processor cache misses).
 1. **Use fixed width integer types (`std::int##_t` and `std::uint##_t`).**
     Don't rely on the width of fundamental types (`int`, `long`, etc.)